How Much Does Malpractice Insurance Cost?

 • Gastroenterology: The gastroenterologist malpractice insurance cost is higher, with a claim frequency of 27% throughout their careers.
 Invasive procedures like colonoscopies contribute to increased risk.

-• General Surgeon: The surgeon malpractice insurance cost ranks among the highest, with around 59% of surgeons facing a lawsuit in their career.
+• General Surgery: The surgeon malpractice insurance cost ranks among the highest, with around 59% of surgeons facing a lawsuit in their career.
 The complex and high-risk nature of surgeries drives this elevated claim frequency.

 • Hematology: The hematologist malpractice insurance cost tends to be lower, with a claim frequency of less than 2% annually.
 Treating blood disorders tends to be relatively lower-risk in nature.